CogniPilot/cerebri/README.md

 # Cerebri

-Cerebri is a minimalistic flight controller that is designed to simplify verification & validation and ease research and development.
+Cerebri is a minimalistic flight controller that is designed to simplify verification & validation and ease development.

 * Verification and Validation
   * Minimimum viable product/ minimum lines of code for each vehicle, avoid branching
   * Use C++ 17 standard, following industry guidelines
   * Enforce code test coverage and signing
   * Generated estimator/control code with tracking error bound proofs
-* Research and Development
+* Development
   * Algorithm deployment from python (minimal knowledge of C/C++ Zephyr necessary)
-  * Docker containers for development
+  * Optional Docker containers for development
   * Documented debugging process, Software/Hardware in the loop support
   * Designed for interface with ROS2
-  * Ensure documentation quality and minimize developer maintenance by limiting supported vehicles, simulators, and OSs.
+  * Ensure documentation quality with mathematical derivations and references
+  * Minimize developer maintenance by designing for out of tree custom vehicles and with several officially supported examples

 ---------------------------
 ## Official Support